minhphan46/Chess-Game-Csharp/README.md

 # Chess Game C#
-Clone this project in Visual Studio
+Clone this project in Microsoft Visual Studio

 ## How to Play?
 - Double click to select a Piece